rawagschal/spaced-out/README.md

 ## Website
 [Click here for our active Spaced Out Website!](https://rawagschal.github.io/spaced-out/ "SPACED OUT!")

+## Application Features
+* NASA and AstroBin's Images of the Day
+* Searchable NASA Image Gallery
+* Interactive map of the constellations
+* Information on the astronauts currently in space
+* Space-related news feed
+* The current status and description of Mercury's retrograde
+* In-site Space Invaders with high score board

 ## APIs Used
 * Nasa (2)
 * Astrobin